When my dad found out I was an English Major, I received a pissed-off prophecy:

 It made no goddamn difference.
 This ignorance was irrelevant.

-My dad gave me everything I needed to get started and I watched my stock quadruple over the next year and a half (in April 2006, NTDOY was at $18; in October 2007, it crossed $76).
+I had what I needed to get started and watched my stock quadruple over the next year and a half (in April 2006, NTDOY was at $18; in October 2007, it crossed $76).

-Then I took my profits from Nintendo and—using the same stupid-simple principles and almost zero time commitment—rolled them into Google, Apple, and Amazon during the recession, then into Netflix as they transitioned into streaming.
+Then I took my profits from Nintendo and—using the same stupid-simple principles and almost zero time commitment—rolled them into Google and Apple during the recession, then into Netflix as they transitioned into streaming.

 But this first investment experience was worth so much more than money—be it right-now money or even funds for short-term freedom—because it gave a permanent promotion to my perception of what’s possible.

 I now saw that opportunities are everywhere—and now knew the simple steps, once spotted, to smack them to the rafters.

 I now grasped that all you had to do, to make meaningful money in the market, was understand a single company—not the world’s economy, not financial theory, not monetary history—tick my basic “To Buy” boxes, then back that fact-based faith with real money.

 I now knew how to take a smallish sum—which might otherwise be blown on bars, or impulse-buys, or a three-year stimulant supply—and set myself up to not need anything from anyone, earning income independence without so much as a job, or even a hobby.

 (Because where hobbies require mostly doing something, successful investing requires mostly doing nothing.)